 The Wizard of Web

-In an era when the “business card” that really counts is your Web site, James is a valuable asset for Word Jones clients.
+In an era when the “business card” that really counts is your website, James is a valuable asset for Word Jones clients.
 His graphic arts/Web design background enables a delicate, essential balancing act between capable Web geek and savvy layout artist.

 Not only are his sites (including this one) navigable and glitch-free, but they look good, too.
 James would probably make a handsome living playing soccer if he didn't love Web work so darned much.
 See some more of his work at www.JamesLTurner.com.